Kaedo/MS-AIP-Attacks/README.md

 - DPAPI unprotect must be done on the Windows Account used for RMS
 - MSIPP-SK deobfuscation can be done on any Windows 7 and above OS
 - Parsing and decryption of Publishing Licenses is currently not working

+# Dissertation
+- If you want more structured information about AD/Azure RMS and AIP you can find my dissertation [online](https://mgrothe.de/posts/dissertation-phd-research-security-microsoft-rms-ad-azure-information-protection-cisco-huawei-ipsec-bleichenbacher/)